alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 1. Select __Remove user from Organisation__.
 1. To confirm, select __Yes, remove from organisation__.

-Alternatively, they can run the following in the command line:
+Alternatively, the other org manager or the GOV.UK PaaS team can run the following in the command line:

 ```
 cf unset-org-role USERNAME ORGNAME ROLE